sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 - **Blinded Comparison**:
   + Raters performed side-by-side comparisons of images with and without PMC.
-  + Image presentations were randomized to avoid bias.
+  + Image presentations were randomised to avoid bias.

 - **Scoring System**:
   + Image quality rated from 1 (worst) to 10 (best) based on motion artefacts.